KSP-KOS/KOS/doc/source/structures/misc/terminal.rst

     will resize them all.  (caveat: Some terminal types cannot be resized from the server side, and therefore this doesn't always work in both directions).

+    This setting is different per kOS CPU part.
+Different terminal windows can have different settings for this value.

+.. attribute:: Terminal:REVERSESCREEN

+    :access: Get/Set
+    :type: Boolean.

+    If true, then the terminal window is currently set to show the whole screen in reversed color - swapping the background and foreground colors.
+Both the telnet terminals and the in-game GUI terminal respond to this setting equally.

+    Note, this setting can also be toggled with a radio-button on the in-game GUI terminal window.

+    This setting is different per kOS CPU part.
+Different terminal windows can have different settings for this value.

+.. attribute:: Terminal:VISUALBEEP

+    :access: Get/Set
+    :type: Boolean.

+    If true, then the terminal window is currently set to show any BEEP characters by silently flashing the screen for a moment (inverting the background/foreground for a fraction of a second), instead of making a sound.

+    Note, this setting can also be toggled with a radio-button on the in-game GUI terminal window.

+    This will only typically affect the in-game GUI terminal window, and **not a telnet client's** terminal window.

+    To affect the window you are using in a telnet session, you will have to use whatever your terminal or terminal emulator's local settings panel has for it.
+Most do have some sort of visual beep setting, but it is usually not settable via a control character sequence sent across the connection.
+The terminals are designed to assume it's a local user preference that isn't overridable by the software you are running.

+    This setting is different per kOS CPU part.
+Different terminal windows can have different settings for this value.